vuejs/v2.vuejs.org/source/api/instantiation-options.md

 - **Type:** `String` or `HTMLElement`
 - **Restriction:** only respected as an instantiation option, i.e. not in `Vue.extend()`

-Provide the ViewModel with an existing DOM node.
+Provide the ViewModel with an existing DOM element.
 It can be either a `querySelector()` selector or an actual node.
 The element will be accessible as `vm.$el`.
 If this option is omitted, a detached node will be automatically created.

 ### template